zeroc-ice/icee/BuildInstructions.md

 ## Building Ice-E

 Edit [`Makefile`](./Makefile) to establish your build configuration.
 The comments in the file provide more information.
-On Debian, pay particular attention to the variable that defines the location of the third-party libraries.

 If you are cross compiling make sure you have configured your cross development environment.